davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

 -D ``name``=``definition``
-  The contents of ``definition`` are tokenized and processed as if they appeared during translation phase three in a #define directive.
+  The contents of ``definition`` are tokenized and processed as if they appeared during translation phase three in a :samp:`#define` directive.
 In particular, the definition will be truncated by embedded newline characters.